Permissionless-Software-Foundation/psfoundation.info/docs/tokenomics.md

 - A number of Minting Council members conspire to inflate and embezzle PSF tokens.
 - A State actor arrests PSF members and actively tries to shut down the organization.

 Any imaginable catastrophic loss can be mitigated through the creation of a new token.
 Because the PSF runs entirely on open source software, anyone in the world has the ability to fork the code and modify it to work with a different token.
 The new token can then be air-dropped to all addresses holding the old token.
-This is affectionately referred to as 'the nuclear option'.
+This is affectionately referred to as 'the nuclear option', but it would only take a few hours to execute.

 The value of the PSF resides in its community, its mission, and the network effect of its users.
 The token is simply a coordination tool.
 Like any good tool, it can be upgraded and modified.